Yield Stress Materials in Soft Condensed Matter: Steady-state flow dynamics of yield stress fluids: flow curves and shear banding

-In order to summarize the three above-mentioned ``hot topics,'' we close this section by listing a few open questions that remain on the dynamics of yield stress materials: \begin{itemize} \item Is there any plasticity occurring during Andrade-like creep?
-If yes, where is it localized? \item How does nonlocality due to confinement sets in during transient material response? \item What is the physical mechanism responsible for shear-induced vorticity alignment in confined attractive yield stress fluids? \item What are the differences (if any) between the material microstructure in the transient shear band and in the rest of the sample? \item What is the nature of the wall-fluid interactions that drive slip phenomena and how can they affect bulk flow? \end{itemize}
+We close this section by listing the open questions that represent the most pressing issues in current research into the dynamics of yield stress materials: \begin{itemize} \item How does nonlocality due to confinement set in during transient material response? \item Is there any plasticity occurring during intial Andrade-like creep?
+If so, where is it localized? \item What is the physical mechanism responsible for shear-induced structuration in confined attractive yield stress fluids? \item What are the differences (if any) between the material microstructure in the transient shear band and in the rest of the sample? \item What is the nature of the wall-fluid interactions that drive slip phenomena and how can they affect bulk flow? \end{itemize}